-If you really need money in a flash and are still driving a vehicle, check into getting title loans San Antonio style.
+If you really need money in a flash and are still driving a vehicle, check into getting title loans style.
 This is when you can use that vehicle’s equity as collateral to get a loan without having to go through the hassle of a credit check.

 Featured image courtesy of Flickr – Stephan Geyer